osniel993/e-commerce-app/README.md

 Creating users
 -------------------------

 The system has a functionality that allows you to create new users in the system.
-You only need to specify: user name, email, password, and the user's role.
+You need to specify: user name, email, password, and the user's role.
 Remember that to perform some actions you must create a user with the administrator role ['ROLE_ADMIN'].
 The command has an interactive function.

 ```